cbrnr/sleepecg/docs/feature_extraction.md

 All time domain HRV features are either derived from normal-to-normal (NN) intervals, from successive differences between NN intervals (SD), or from the [Poincaré plot (PP)](https://en.wikipedia.org/wiki/Poincar%C3%A9_plot).

+!!! note

+    SleepECG expects time in *seconds* to compute features.
+Since many features like RMSSD are typically specified in *milliseconds* in the field of heart rate variability research.
+Therefore, SleepECG features need to be manually rescaled before comparing to millisecond-based features.

 |Feature|Description|Signal|
 |-|-|-|
 |`meanNN`|average normal-normal (NN) interval|NN|